tldr-pages/tldr/pages/common/makepasswd.md

 > Generate and encrypt passwords.

-- Generate a random password:
+- Generate a random password (8 to 10 characters long, containing letters and numbers):

 `makepasswd`